 I have been a pain in the ass lately with the environment informative content.
 I have not been enough of a pain in the ass though.
-Informing people until it becomes something as clear as a water and fully comprehended, that’s my goal. *(not the best metaphor used based on what I’m about to say)*
+Informing people until it becomes something as clear as a water and fully comprehended, that’s my goal.

 In this post I will try to accumulate sources of info that everyone should be aware of.
 That is the first step.
 Education.

 Climate change evidence

 - Sea levels rise

 - Ocean acidification (result of humans emitting more carbon dioxide into the atmosphere and hence more being absorbed into the oceans)